murchie85/McMurchies-Open-Labs/learnToCode.md

 - What is Python?

+- What is Bash/Terminal/CMD

+1. Open terminal
+2. Create a folder called Naomis_workspace
+3. Create a folder called day1
+4. Go into the folder and create program hello world

+practice
+make a file, delete a file, make a file, open a file edit file,.....

 - How do you run python?

 - Why do you code in python?
 What do you use Python for?